network-automation/diff_configs/README.md

 ```

 # Running Config vs Intended Config
+This diff answers: What does the running config have different, than the intended configuration file.

 The full playbook for this example is located here: [running_vs_intended.yml](running_vs_intended.yml)

 To use compare the running config to an intended config you must use `diff_against: intended`.
 This actually compares the running config to the intended config (which is the opposite of the rest of the diff modes, including just doing a check).
-This means it is actually assuming intended_config is the final state of the box,  e.g. if the `src: change.txt` was just a couple interfaces you wanted to merge (as in the other examples) the diff would show that change.txt was missing a lot of config (including every other interface that was not part of `change.txt`) vs showing what *would* change (with a `--check`).
+By *opposite* this means it is actually assuming intended_config is the final state of the box,  e.g. if the `src: change.txt` was just a couple interfaces you wanted to merge (as in the other examples) the diff would show that change.txt was missing a lot of config (including every other interface that was not part of `change.txt`) vs showing what *would* change (with a `--check`).
 Most likely `intended` would be used with a previous backup, a templated file or some other *complete* config vs a piece of config being merged into the running config.

 There is a [backup.yml](backup.yml) in this repo used for this example.
 ```